New Student Orientation

 Room Assignments and Roommates

 Fall start students will receive an email in June with information about how to access the online housing agreement so that they can provide us with room and roommate preference information.
 Winter start students can expect to receive this email in August.
 After all fall start students have submitted their housing information forms, the Residential Life and Housing Office will begin the process of assigning rooms and roommates.
 This is a personalized—not automatic—process, and we endeavor to carefully balance the consideration of individual needs with the needs of each residential life community.
 Your patience is appreciated!
 Fall start students can expect to receive their room assignment and the name(s) of their roommate(s) via email in early August.
-Winter start students will not receive their room and roommate assignments until after the December holidays, just prior to orientation.
+Winter start students will not receive their room and roommate assignments until just prior to orientation.

 Read more about what to bring and get answers to common housing questions.